Here is your rare opportunity to fly in an authentic Ford Tri-Motor, America’s first mass-produced airliner.

 Each flight experience is approximately 30 minutes, of which about 15 minutes will be in the air.
-You will remain seated while the Ford Tri-Motor is airborne; however, each seat is located next to a window.
+You will need to be seated while the Ford Tri-Motor is airborne; however, each seat is located next to a window.

 What is the cost of a flight?